pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

       :arg dict d: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the ``colors`` property and then modify this dictionary as required.

       .. note:: This method **does not work** for widget annotations and results in a no-op with a warning message.
 Use :meth:`updateWidget` instead.
-Certain other annotation types have no fill color.
-In these cases this parameter is ignored and a warning is issued.
+Certain annotation types have no fill colors.
+In these cases this value is ignored and a warning is issued.

    .. method:: updateImage()

       Attempts to modify the displayed graphical image such that it coincides with the values currently contained in the ``border`` and ``colors`` properties.
 This is achieved by modifying the contents stream of the associated appearance XObject.
-Not all possible formats of content streams are currently supported: if the stream contains invocations of yet other XObjects, a warning message is printed.
+Nested XObject invocations are currently not supported and ignored with a warning message.

    .. method:: updateWidget(widget)

       Modifies an existing form field.
 The existing and the changed widget attributes must all be provided by way of a :ref:`Widget` object.
-This is because the method will update the field with all properties of the :ref:`Widget` object.
+This is because the method will update the field with **all properties** of the :ref:`Widget` object.

-      :arg widget: a widget object containing the **complete** (old and new properties) of the widget.
+      :arg widget: a widget object containing the **complete** (old and new) properties of the widget.
 Create the object via :attr:`widget` and apply your changes before passing it to this method.
       :type widget: :ref:`Widget`

-      .. note:: As with :meth:`Page.addWidget`, make sure to use the option ``clean = True`` when saving the file.
+      .. note:: As with :meth:`Page.addWidget`, make sure to use option ``clean = True`` when saving the file.
 This will cause an update of the annotation's appearance.

    .. method:: fileInfo()

-      Returns basic information of the attached file (file attachment annotations only).
+      Basic information of the attached file.

       :rtype: dict
-      :returns: a dictionary with keys ``filename``, ``size`` (uncompressed file size), ``length`` (compressed length).
+      :returns: a dictionary with keys ``filename``, ``ufilename``, ``desc`` (description), ``size`` (uncompressed file size), ``length`` (compressed length).

    .. method:: fileGet()

-      Returns the uncompressed content of the attached file.
+      Returns attached file content.

       :rtype: bytes
       :returns: the content of the attached file.

-   .. method:: fileUpd(buffer, filename=None)
+   .. method:: fileUpd(buffer = None, filename=None, ufilename=None, desc = None)

-      Updates the content of an attached file with new data.
-Optionally, the filename can be changed, too.
+      Updates the content of an attached file.

-      :arg buffer: the new file content.
+      :arg bytes/bytearray buffer: the new file content.
+May be omitted to only change meta-information.

-      :type buffer: bytes or bytearray

       :arg str filename: new filename to associate with the file.

+      :arg str ufilename: new unicode filename to associate with the file.

+      :arg str desc: new description of the file content.

    .. attribute:: opacity